Pure workplace culture with the help of Jostle

 A common theme they noticed in their research was that many of these intranets were designed in a dry and technical way.
 They didn’t understand how companies could encourage employees to use these types of tools.
 They were difficult to navigate, boring, not interactive, and above all, not designed with people in mind.
-It was this focus on people and culture that led Pure choose the Jostle intranet as their tool of choice in 2013.
+It was this focus on people and culture that led Pure choose Jostle’s employee success platform as their tool of choice in 2013.

 A puzzling launch

-Once they had chosen the Jostle intranet, the leadership team was tasked with getting the entire organization familiar with the platform and its capabilities.
+Once they had chosen the Jostle platform, the leadership team was tasked with getting the entire organization familiar with the technology and its capabilities.
 They tackled this by sending out a set of company-wide emails, each with a different photo of a Pure “jigsaw” puzzle piece.
-Each piece of the puzzle was accompanied by a different question about their Jostle intranet.
-They used this initiative to create a little bit of mystery and excitement before launching their new intranet platform.
+Each piece of the puzzle was accompanied by a different question about their Jostle platform.
+They used this initiative to create a little bit of mystery and excitement before launching their new employee platform.

-Along with this online initiative, Pure held a company-wide meeting to talk about the reasons they were launching a new intranet platform, what it was, and how it responded to the pain points outlined in the annual survey from the previous year.
-Pure’s leadership wanted to show the organization as a whole that they were listening to their people’s needs and implementing tools and changes within the organization to better serve those needs.
+Along with this online initiative, Pure held a company-wide meeting to talk about the reasons they were launching a new employee platform, what it was, and how it responded to the pain points outlined in the annual survey from the previous year.
+Pure’s leadership wanted to show the organization as a whole that they were listening to their people’s needs and implementing tools and changes within the organization to serve those needs better.

 Mobilizing brand ambassadors

-The brand ambassadors look at NEWS items to make sure a variety of content is being posted regularly and to ensure documentation in the LIBRARY is up-to-date and current.
+The brand ambassadors look at News content to make sure a variety is being posted regularly and to ensure documentation in Library is up-to-date and current.
 They also focus on engaging the Pure team as a whole to participate in and post on the platform regularly.
-The brand ambassadors have given very positive feedback to Pure’s leadership team about the Jostle platform and how it has improved the organization.
+The brand ambassadors have given very positive feedback to Pure’s leadership team about Jostle and how it has improved the organization.

 “The Jostle platform has played a vital role in improving communication across Pure.
-We're based across four offices, and it has been challenging in the past to keep all staff in the loop regarding company news, notices, and updates - but we now have a central “go to” place for all staff to access at anytime, even on the go with the Jostle app.
-It has allowed us to share and celebrate successes, and encourage team work.”Katherine Bell
+We're based across four offices, and it has been challenging in the past to keep all staff in the loop regarding company news, notices, and updates - but we now have a central “go-to” place for all staff to access at any time, even on the go with the Jostle app.
+It has allowed us to share and celebrate successes, and encourage teamwork.”

 Winning with focused internal communications

-Since launching their Jostle intranet in 2013, a focused internal communications strategy has become central to Pure’s employee engagement approach.
+Since launching Jostle, a focused internal communications strategy has become central to Pure’s employee engagement approach.
 This strategy rests on their core values of innovation, well-being, putting people first, being supportive, and helping people belong.
-These tenets have been part of Pure since the beginning, but with the right tool in place they’ve been able to effectively scale, disseminate, and reinforce their values.
+These tenets have been part of Pure since the beginning, but with the right tool in place, they’ve been able to scale, disseminate, and reinforce their values effectively.

-Accordingly, Pure has improved internal communication in the areas of information consistency, documentation leadership, cross selling, special industry and role awareness, and new employee onboarding.
-In a climate of significant growth in both size and capability, it’s been incredibly important for new team members to be familiar with the organization’s values, what differentiates Pure from other recruiting consultancies, where to find corporate materials, what corporate initiatives are underway, and who does what in the business.
-The Jostle intranet has been fundamental in enabling this clarity and consistency.
+Accordingly, Pure has improved internal communication in the areas of information consistency, documentation leadership, cross-selling, special industry and role awareness, and new employee onboarding.
+In a climate of significant growth in both size and capability, it’s been incredibly important to enable new team members with knowledge of the organization’s values, what differentiates Pure from other recruiting consultancies, where to find corporate materials, what corporate initiatives are underway, and who does what in the business.
+The Jostle platform has been fundamental in enabling this clarity and consistency.

 Over the past three years, Pure’s leaders and brand ambassadors have worked diligently to ensure alignment across the business to build a stronger, more vibrant Pure culture.
-Their efforts are paying off - Pure enjoys over 90% engagement year over year on their Jostle intranet.
-Pure has also been recognized with two Jostle Awards in the past two years - first, for their commitment to building a vibrant culture, and second, for their demonstrated track record of organizational transformation.
+Their efforts are paying off—Pure enjoys over 90% Jostle participation year over year.
+Pure has also been recognized with two Jostle Awards in the past two years: first, for their commitment to building a vibrant culture, and second, for their demonstrated track record of organizational transformation.